Ironhack-Data-Madrid-Octubre-2023/1.1-lab_git/your-code/about-me.md

 * Which industry will you seek employment in? big tech or big 4
 * What will your future role look like?
 Freelance
-* What is your career goal? i dont know
+* What is your career goal? i dont know.